rpatelCERN/NeuroFlowTakeHome/README.md

 * **Number of Exercises**: Completing an exercise indicates motivation, while a lull in activity may indicate a mix of anxiety or depression.
 Also group exercises (if they are available) can establish a level of social anxiety (and likely there is a NeuroFlow template for this)

 * **Journal Entry Trigger words**: I put this one last because I am least sure about it.
 Using patient journal entries may breach their privacy.
-Instead you can count how frequently certain sentiment words are present in patients with severe scores.
+Instead you can count how frequently certain sentiment words are present in patients with severe scores, and use them to flag patients with mild/moderate scores if these words become prevalent in their journals.

 Given this information, you can use a Bayesian classification model or a different multi-classification machine learning algorithm to map the above patient information onto potential diagnoses.
 From this [study of an anxiety unit at Univ of Goettingen](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4610617/figure/DialoguesClinNeurosci-17-327-g001/), I pulled a few categories of diagnoses: